SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 ### Excursion: Example Interface

 Expand the following collapsible section for example code.
-To try it out, create a demo interface named `zif_some_interface`, a class named `zcl_demo_abap`, and paste the code into the artifacts.
+To try the example out, create a demo interface named `zif_some_interface` and a demo class named `zcl_demo_abap`.
+If they already exist, reuse them.
+Otherwise, create new artifacts with different names.
+Paste the code into them.
+If you choose a different names, update the names in the code snippet accordingly.
 After activation, choose *F9* in ADT to execute the class.
 The example is set up to display output in the console.

 <details>
    <summary>🟢 Click to expand for more information and example code</summary>